Namarand/Arkest/README.md

                 "name": "SuperSaber",
                 "owner": "Namarand",
                 "tribe": "My Awesome Tribe",
-                "acquired": "Breeded", //Can be Tamed or Breeded "effectiveness": 89, //This field is ommited in case of a Tamed dino "status": "Alive", //Can be Alive or Dead "sexe": "Male", //Can be Male or Female
+                "acquired": "Breeded", //Can be Tamed or Breeded or Undefined "effectiveness": 89, //This field is ommited in case of a Tamed dino "status": "Alive", //Can be Alive or Dead "sexe": "Male", //Can be Male or Female